dbrant/GearVR_planetarium/README.md

 Planetarium for Samsung Gear VR
 ===============================

-This is a simple (but not too simple) planetarium app for Samsung Gear VR!
+This is a simple (but evolving) planetarium app for Samsung Gear VR!

-By Dmitry Brant, Wikimedia Foundation.
+Dmitry Brant, Wikimedia Foundation.

 Features:
 * All stars in the night sky brighter than magnitude 4.5.
 * Textured and correctly-positioned planets (with exaggerated size for easier selection).
 * Small selection of Messier objects.
 * Hover over an object to see its name.
-* Tap on the VR trackpad when hovering over an object to see a detailed description.
+* Tap on the VR trackpad when hovering over an object to see a detailed description from Wikipedia.
 (Press the Back button or tap in empty space to dismiss the description)
 * Scroll horizontally on the VR trackpad to shift field of view.

 To do: